LedgerProject/safepkt/docs/30-latest-mvp-for-safepkt-smart-contract-verifier.md

  - too much code to be analyzed with klee (symbolic execution engine running under the wood) or
  - too many failures hard to debug because of the numerous dependencies for the sdk we've tried to analyze.

-Most of the experiments, which has led us to this conclusion can be found or replayed as targets of a Makefile,
+Most of the experiments, which has led us to this conclusion, can be found or replayed as targets of a Makefile,
 available in our contribution clone of the [substrate-nft](https://github.com/thierrymarianne/contrib-substrate-nft/blob/main/nft/Makefile) project,
 which is based on [ink! eDSL](https://github.com/paritytech/ink) to write smart contracts,
 depending on the paritytech [substrate platform](https://github.com/paritytech/substrate).